emcog/pressandhold/readme.md

 – Ideally want to work in a pair or team
-– This is relevant to anyone who is interested in Human Computer Interactions, UX – Real time updates in the browser, e.g. Trello, (webSocket)
+– This is relevant to anyone who is interested in Human Computer Interactions, UX – Real time updates in the browser, e.g. Trello, (webSocket) – I'm also open to combining this with another team / knowledge exchanging with other teams